straightlab/compgenomics_minicourse/2021_edition/02_externalData_downloadAndBasicsQC.md

 Questions:
 - What is the N50 for this dataset?
-- What is the median Q score
+- What is the median Q score?
 - what is the median error rate?